 When eating at a Mexican restaurant, it’s easy to be overwhelmed by the vast array of menu options.
 There are just so many amazing combinations of beans, meat, and cheese, after all.
 Maybe you’ve got it narrowed down to two choices—a burrito and an enchilada.
 While both entrees are wrapped in tortillas and taste delicious, what exactly separates the two?
 It turns out there are a variety of factors and ingredients that come into play.
 Let’s examine them all.

-But what happens if you smother a burrito with chili sauce?
+So, what happens if you smother a burrito with chili sauce?
 Does it become an enchilada?
 Well, technically no, because of the flour tortilla.
 But this variation has garnered a name of its own and is often called a “wet burrito” or a “smothered burrito.”
 While not the most appetizing names, they do easily mark this distinction.
-And if you’re feeling especially indulgent, you can deep fry a burrito and make a chimichanga.
+And if you’re feeling especially indulgent, you can make a deep fried burrito, otherwise known as a chimichanga.

 No matter your preference, here are some of our favorite burrito and enchilada recipes.
 You can’t go wrong either way.